mSpy Review 2024: Is This Parental Control App Any Good?

 A lot of information on mSpy’s site is missing, hard to find, or out of date.
 For example, all of the installation guides are on the mSpy YouTube channel, and the link to the channel is hidden away in the blog.
 There’s no clear pricing breakdown, either — you can get pricing information only by starting the sign-up process and supplying your email address, or by contacting customer support.
 Plus, mSpy isn’t transparent about features that require phone rooting or jailbreaking, and the very limited FAQ section is out of date.

 Besides the YouTube channel, mSpy offers live chat, email, phone support, and a somewhat unhelpful chatbot.
-Its best support solution is a paid add-on, called mAssistance, which costs a hefty amount but gets you a professional who will assist you in jailbreaking your iPhone and help you install mSpy remotely.mSpy Customer Support
+Its best support solution is a paid add-on, called mAssistance, which costs a hefty amount but gets you a professional who will assist you in jailbreaking your iPhone and help you install mSpy remotely.mSpy Customer Support — FAQs Are Out-Of-Date & Direct Support Is Hard to Find

-I reached out to customer support by email (again, only accessible from the Contact Us page), and I received timely responses to my email inquiries.
+I reached out to customer support by email (only accessible from the Contact Us page), and I received timely responses to my email inquiries.
 The agents answered most of my questions but skipped over some.
 I also found some of the customer support reps on live chat and email to be somewhat pushy in promoting mSpy’s most expensive plans.

 Overall, mSpy’s customer support could be improved.
 The website itself has an out-of-date FAQ section and no help center.
 The live chat, email support, and YouTube guides are generally pretty good, but they’re also very difficult to find, and I didn’t like how pushy some of the reps were.
 I’ve had a better experience with competitor parental control apps.

-What mSpy Can Do Better
+What mSpy Can Do Better — Simpler Plans, Better Filtering & App Limits

 mSpy is more of a spying app, and as such, it’s missing key parental control features.
 It also has a number of compatibility issues that I wish it would address.